DomWeldon/ICHinGlamorgan/README.md

 ## Results

 The total number of tweets in each language for each term is recorded below as a python dictionary.

+These results suggest that some outlier tweets may be erroneously assigned to another language by the detection algorithm (e.g., the tweet "@CylchgrawnGolwg @ARGRPH @Tafwyl Nice joke lads" is not in Hungarian, no matter how much the unusual combination of words and letters in the twitter handles may make it appear so).
+Such outliers can be further assessed by AD.

     total_tweets = {
       'tafwyl': {